ylchen0622/A-Chemoinformatic-Analysis-on-Natural-Glycosides/README.md

 ### >>>Codes:
 <h4> 1 Data Preprocessing </h4>
 &emsp;&emsp; Extraction and standardization of natural products in DNP database.
+The structures were standardized by Pipeline Pilot, including keeping the largest fragment, removing the inorganic compounds, and adding hydrogen atoms.

 <h4> 2 Biological Source and Structural Type </h4>
 &emsp;&emsp; Distribution of natural products from different biological sources or structure types.